This story is part of a series called The Lessons . This post was updated October 2018.

 My dog Sophie was a paralyzed, but she still loved being outdoors.
 She was used to going on daily walks before her illness and she still craved the fresh air and smells of our neighborhood.
 The desire to keep her mobile led to a whole series of paralyzed dog wagons, wheelchairs and carts my husband and I bought for her to try.
 Some of these were good ideas and others turned out to be pretty terrible.
 I hope you’ll use our experience as a guide of what not to do.

 We first turned to a Radio Flyer wagon, similar to the one the two Bulldogs in the picture above are enjoying.
 We liked it because of the low price, it was easy to store in the garage and we could pull Sophie on a walk alongside our other dogs, Shadow and Cody.

 Unlike the Bulldogs in the picture who seem to love their Radio Flyer wagon, our Sophie wasn’t as thrilled with her new ride.
-The day we proudly placed her inside the wagon was the day we learned that even a paralyzed dog could jump if she wanted to.
-Sometime during the walk, as the wagon was being pulled along the sidewalk, Sophie decided she wasn’t appreciating the ride and she flung her entire body out of the wagon.
-She didn’t accidently fall out, as you might guess could happen.
-No we actually saw her throw herself out of the vehicle.
+The day we proudly placed her in the wagon was the day we learned that even a paralyzed dog could jump if she wanted to.
+Sometime during the walk, as the wagon was being pulled along the sidewalk, Sophie decided she didn’t appreciate the ride and she threw herself out of the wagon.
+She didn’t accidently fall out.
+No we actually saw her fling herself out of the vehicle.

-My husband, Shadow, Cody and I came to a complete standstill as we watched in horror as Sophie’s body flew into the air and crashed onto the hard concrete sidewalk.
-We ran to her side to see how badly she had been hurt, but Sophie simply pushed the top half of her body to an upright position with her elbows and shook off trauma with a few flicks of her head.
-Ken and I decided to find another source of transportation for our dog.
+My husband, Shadow, Cody and I came to a complete stop as we watched in horror as Sophie’s body flew into the air and crashed onto the sidewalk.
+We ran to see how badly she was hurt.
+But Sophie simply pushed the top half of her body to an upright position with her elbows and shook off trauma with a few flicks of her head.
+She had made her point.
+Ken and I went online to find another source of transportation for our dog.